caseinpoint/caseinpoint.github.io/chaosmage/README.md

 ![Character options subcomponent](./screenshots/chaosmage1.png)

-Here you can see the collapsible **[Character Options](../static/jsx/OptionsMenu.jsx)** menu component.
-I initially have this loading from a default options JSON static file I created, but the component saves and loads all changes to `localStorage` to persist user choices across sessions. *(🚧 The feats* *associated with the Spellcaster Class Talents are not yet implemented 🏗️)*
+Here you can see the collapsible **Character Options** menu component ([source code](../static/jsx/OptionsMenu.jsx)).
+I initially have this loading from a default options JSON static file I created, but the component saves and loads all changes to `localStorage` to persist user choices across sessions.
+*(🚧 The feats associated with the Spellcaster Class Talents are not yet implemented 🏗️)*

-The **[Spells Tracker](../static/jsx/SpellsTracker.jsx)** component loads the appropriate number of Per Battle and Daily spells for the saved character level, and sets the label text as well as maximum values for the inputs.
+The **Spells Tracker** component ([source code](../static/jsx/SpellsTracker.jsx)) loads the appropriate number of Per Battle and Daily spells for the saved character level, and sets the label text as well as maximum values for the inputs.
 The component persists all changes in `localStorage`.

 The **Full Heal-Up** button resets both spell counts, as well as triggering changes in other components via a state variable and function in the main